reckafella/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* The process continues until an authoritative DNS server that can provide the record is found.
+* The entire process, from when the user types the domain and presses enter, occurs within a matter of seconds.
+* If the ‘A Record’ for the domain cannot be found, the browser displays the “Server IP address could not be found” error.
+  Otherwise, the browser displays the webpage for google.com.

 ARP process
 -----------